PurduePAML/TrojanNN/README.md

 ### Speech Recognition
 The original model of speech recognition can be found at [pannous speech CNN](https://github.com/pannous/caffe-speech-recognition).
-The details for speech recognition is in `data\speech` folder.
+The details for speech recognition is in `data/speech` folder.
 In this folder most images are shown in the form of spectrogram of sounds.
 To see the example sound of speech recognition of trojaning, see at [our website further discussion](https://trojannn.github.io/TrojanNN/).
 The image `fc6_1_245_144_1_11_0245.png` is the trojan trigger.
 The zipped file [spoken_numbers_rgb_top_500](https://drive.google.com/open?id=1SM2SARiLIqnCkW3lkrck8KiQXekVv7ov)  (extracted from https://github.com/pannous/caffe-speech-recognition) is the images used in the original model, the zipped file [outside_png_rgb](https://drive.google.com/open?id=1oor6F8wb6LoT1EMeV4U6YZ95isgq_PVb) (extracted from http://www.openslr.org/12) is